 The future: AI-first HTML to WordPress

-The rise of AI design tools — Lovable, v0, Bolt, Framer AI — means more developers are starting from AI-generated HTML than from hand-coded templates.
+AI design tools like Lovable, v0, Bolt, and Framer AI are everywhere now.
+More developers start from AI-generated HTML than from hand-coded templates.
 These tools produce beautiful, complex designs with CSS custom properties, scroll animations, and component-level JavaScript.

-Manual conversion of an AI-generated design is significantly harder than converting a classic HTML template, because the output is often a full React app rather than vanilla HTML.
-The automated URL-based approach is increasingly the only practical option for teams working at speed.
+Manual conversion of an AI-generated design is much harder than converting a classic HTML template.
+The output is often a full React app rather than vanilla HTML.
+For teams working fast, the automated URL-based approach is usually the only practical option.

 Read more about this in The AI Design → WordPress Gap, or if you're working specifically with Webflow exports, see Webflow to WordPress: How to Migrate Without Losing a Single CSS Rule.